Leo Howard

-Leo Howard (born July 13, 1997) is an American actor and martial artist.
-Howard is known for incorporating his karate skills into his feature film and television roles; as "Young Snake-Eyes" in the 2009 action film G.I.
-Joe: The Rise of Cobra, as "Young Conan" in the 2011 fantasy film Conan the Barbarian, and as Jack on the Disney XD comedy series Kickin' It.
-Howard was certified as the youngest TV director ever by the Guinness World Records for his work on the episode "Fight at the Museum" in the fourth season of the Kickin' It TV series at age 16.
-He also played CeCe's rival Logan on Shake It Up in the third season.
-In 2023, he joined the cast of Days of Our Lives in the role of Tate Black.
+Leo Howard (born July 13, 1997) is an American actor, director, musician and martial artist.
+Known for incorporating his karate skills into his roles across film and television, his accolades include a Young Artist Award.

+Howard started acting as a child and gained early attention with his film debut as young Snake Eyes in G.I.
+Joe: The Rise of Cobra (2009) and his titular leading role in Leo Little's Big Show (2009–2010), his first of many projects with Disney.
+His breakthrough came with the role of Jack Brewer in Disney XD's Kickin' It (2011–2015), which he followed with a recurring role in the third season of Disney Channel's Shake It Up (2013).
+For Kickin' It, he directed the fourth season episode "Fight at the Museum" at age 16, garnering recognition as the youngest director in television history.
+Howard also directed two episodes of Gamer's Guide to Pretty Much Everything (2016–2017).

+Howard took on roles in a number of television series of the horror genre, with Freakish (2016–2017) and Santa Clarita Diet (2018–2019), followed by the crime drama Why Women Kill (2019), and fantasy Legacies (2019–2022).
+From 2024, he has portrayed Tate Black in the NBC soap opera Days of Our Lives.

-Early life
+Early life and education

 Howard was born July 13, 1997, in Newport Beach, California.
 He is the son of Randye (née Dworsky) and Todd "The Big Bulldog" Howard.
 His parents are professional dog breeders and operate The Big Bulldog Ranch, where they specialize in breeding English and French bulldogs.
 His father is also an eviction specialist and process server starring in Spike TV's World's Worst Tenants.
-He attended Tri-City Christian Schools in Vista, California.
+He attended Tri-City Christian School in Vista, California.
 Howard spent much of his childhood growing up in the small town of Fallbrook in Northern San Diego County, before devoting himself to a full-time acting career.